La Quinta football falls to Laguna Beach in 2nd round of playoffs, ends remarkable run for Blackhawks - NewsBreak

 Prior to Friday night, La Quinta was the only local high school football team still standing.
 Out of our six area teams that made the playoffs, LQ was the only program to reach the 2nd round of the playoffs.

-LQ's loss is disappointing but they have plenty be proud of this season.
+LQ's loss is disappointing but they have plenty to be proud about this season.

 After not winning a DEL game the last two seasons, LQ ended this 2022 season as DEL champions (4-1 league record), sharing the crown with Palm Desert and Palm Springs.